-That’s because medical malpractice lawsuits rely heavily on expert witnesses to prove liability against the defendant.
-They do this by proving the defendant made one or more critical errors or deviations from the normal, accepted standard of care for any given procedure or situation.
+In a medical malpractice lawsuit, the plaintiff’s attorney uses expert witnesses to prove the defendant made one or more critical errors or deviations from the normal, accepted standard of care for any given procedure or situation.

 Important Premises Liability Information

 “Each year, Super Lawyers recognizes the top lawyers in North Carolina via a patented multiphase selection process involving peer nomination, independent research and peer evaluation.
 The North Carolina lawyers who receive the highest point totals during this selection process are further recognized in North Carolina Super Lawyers Top Lists.”

 |7.
 Alice C. Stubbs